 Types of Headaches

 Many different types of headaches can affect your day-to-day life.
 Since each type has a different quality and cause, distinguishing between them can help determine the best treatment.
+Some of the most common types of headaches are described below.

 The causes and mechanisms of migraine headaches are complex and beyond the scope of this post.
 There is believed to be a genetic component.
 The pain of migraine headaches is thought to be related to nerve sensitivity, inflammation, and blood vessel dilation.
 Due to this blood vessel involvement, migraine headaches often have a ‘pulsating’ quality.